MokiMeow/MokiMeow/README.md

 🎓 &nbsp; Pursuing my degree in Computer Science, I am learning the ropes of software development and open source contributions.
 I'm eager to apply my academic knowledge in practical scenarios.

-🤝 &nbsp; I am active in several developer communities on Discord, where I seek guidance and share what I learn.
-It's a great space to grow and help others who are starting out just like me.

-☑️ &nbsp; I share insights and resources on open source, programming tips, and much more to help peers grow alongside me.
-Follow me on  [Twitter](https://twitter.com/mohith50478695) for updates and shared learnings!

 🎯 &nbsp; I am currently working on personal projects and exploring open source tools that can help me develop my skills.
 Stay tuned to see what I build next!

-😄 &nbsp; Besides coding, I enjoy participating in local hackathons, exploring new technologies, and brainstorming project ideas.
+😄 &nbsp; Besides coding, I enjoy participating in hackathons, exploring new technologies, and brainstorming project ideas.
 Always learning and always growing!

 👀 &nbsp; Interested in following my journey into tech and open source?
 Check out my updates and projects right here on GitHub!